 Premenstrual dysphoric disorder (PMDD) is a type of premenstrual syndrome (PMS) caused by fluctuating hormones.
-It affects between 2 and 5 percent of premenopausal women.
+It affects between of premenopausal women.
 Although it shares many of the same symptoms of PMS — including food cravings, irritability, and fatigue — they’re much more severe.

 For many women with PMDD, symptoms are so intense it’s hard to function.
 If medication isn’t working or isn’t an option, you may find the following natural remedies beneficial.
 They focus on improving overall well-being, promoting stress-relief and relaxation, and managing symptoms.

 Keep reading to learn more.

 Aromatherapy involves inhaling essential oils to improve your physical and emotional health.
 It’s used to reduce stress, improve sleep, and relieve pain.

 Some of the best essential oils for PMDD symptoms are:

 - clary sage to relieve menstrual cramps and anxiety